-Packing aids or cubes are a must and I love them.
-I was so happy when MochiThings offered me one of their Multi Pouch Travel sets.
+Packing aids or cubes are a must when you travel and I love them.

 There are 2 different sizes of luggage pouches for clothes and shoes.
 They have mesh tops for easy viewing of what is in the bags.
 The large pouch comes with a zip bag which I used on my last trip to store a shirt that I sprayed with starch and let dry before I packed it.
 It will keep it away from my other clothes and all I had to do was iron it when I got to my destination.

-The pouch set also comes with a multi pouch which holds all my personal care items which feature 2 mesh pockets, 1 removable pocket, and 1 main compartment.
+The pouch set also comes with a multi-pouch that holds all my personal care items which feature 2 mesh pockets, 1 removable pocket, and 1 main compartment.
 This pouch holds all my makeup and anything I need to get ready with.
 This pouch would be perfect for baby items like diapers and bottles.

 All pouches have handles on the side and are tear and waterproof and come in several colors and patterns.

 See how nicely they fit in a suitcase and the best way to keep your luggage organized while you travel.
-Be sure to check out all of the MochiThings travel organizers.
+Be sure to check out all of the packing cubes for your next trip.